Michael Cohen to testify before House Oversight Committee

 Rep. Adam Schiff, D-Calif., the chairman of the House Intelligence Committee, said he welcomed Cohen's agreement to testify, but added it would be "necessary ... for Mr. Cohen to answer questions pertaining to the Russia investigation, and we hope to schedule a closed session before our committee in the near future."

-A federal judge sentenced Cohen to three years in prison last month, following a dramatic hearing at which Cohen said he felt it was his duty to cover up Trump's "dirty deeds."
-Cohen must report to prison sometime before March 6.
+A federal judge last month sentenced Cohen to three years in prison, following a dramatic hearing at which Cohen said he felt it was his duty to cover up Trump's "dirty deeds."
+Cohen was ordered to report to prison sometime before March 6.

-In August, Cohen pleaded guilty to breaking campaign finance laws by helping orchestrate payments to silence former Playboy model Karen McDougal and adult film actress Stormy Daniels, who said they had sexual encounters with Trump while he was married.
+In August, Cohen pleaded guilty to breaking campaign-finance laws by helping orchestrate payments to silence former Playboy model Karen McDougal and adult-film actress Stormy Daniels, who said they had sexual encounters with Trump while he was married.
 Prosecutors have said Cohen did so at Trump's direction.
+Cohen also acknowledged in the Mueller investigation that he lied to Congress by saying negotiations over a Trump Tower in Moscow had ended in January 2016 when he actually pursued the project into that June, well into Trump's 2016 presidential campaign.

+ATTORNEY REBUKED IN MUELLER CASE FOR 'ANIMAL HOUSE' REFERENCES BLAMES JUDGE, RACHEL MADDOW FOR DEATH THREATS

+Cohen's lawyers had requested a lighter sentence, citing their client's cooperation with the special counsel and prosecutors looking into campaign finance violations in New York.
+But federal prosecutors recommended a “substantial term of imprisonment" for Cohen, saying he "repeatedly used his power and influence for deceptive ends" and claiming that his cooperation with Mueller was "overstated."

 CLICK HERE TO GET THE FOX NEWS APP